Reflected multi-entropy and its holographic dual

 Now we use the twist operator correlation function to express $\mathcal{Z}_{n^{\mathtt{q} - 1}, m}$, the path integral on a glued Euclidean spacetime with $m n^{\mathtt{q} - 1}$ copies.
-The conformal weights $h_i$ of twist operators $\sigma_i(x_i)$ are given by (see Appendix~\ref{appx-ConformalDim} for the derivation)
+The conformal weights $h_i$ of twist operators $\sigma_i(x_i)$ can be read from the representation of cyclic groups~\cite{Lunin:2000yv},